90 Percent of US Metro Area Home Prices Rose in Q2

 A "for sale" sign stands in front of a house in Rochester, N.Y., on Jan.
 17, 2022.
 (Ted Shaffrey/AP Photo)

-The El Paso metro area saw gains of 19.2 percent during the second quarter—one of the nation’s highest.
-Shy Rodriguez, president of the Greater El Paso Association of Realtors, told The Epoch Times she was surprised to hear that news.
+The El Paso metro area saw 19.2 percent gains during the second quarter—one of the nation’s highest.
+Shy Rodriguez, president of the Greater El Paso Association of Realtors, told The Epoch Times that she was surprised to hear that news.

-At the end of July, the median price of a single-family home in El Paso was $265,000, and during that month, 773 homes were sold.
+At the end of July, the median price of a single-family home in El Paso was $265,000, and 773 homes had been sold that month.
 Rodriguez said homes typically spend about 19 days on the market.
 Inventory in El Paso is also steady, with 2,471 homes currently available.

-“We can find something for most people who are looking,” she added.
+“We can find something for most people who are looking,” she said.
 “Plus, our lenders here go above and beyond to help our buyers with lots of special loan programs.”

-“This would be perfect for investors or first-time homebuyers who are looking to save money and don’t mind doing the work to upgrade the home,” she noted.
+“This would be perfect for investors or first-time homebuyers who are looking to save money and don’t mind doing the work to upgrade the home,” Rodriguez said.

 Increased Mortgage Rates

-On the national front, notes NAR, increased mortgage rates are still contributing to higher monthly payments for the average American homeowner.
+On the national front, the NAR report noted that increased mortgage rates are still contributing to higher monthly payments for the average U.S. homeowner.

-According to their report, the monthly mortgage payment on a typical existing single-family home with a 20 percent down payment was $2,262, up 11.1 percent from the first quarter at $2,036.
-Families usually spend 26.5 percent of their income on mortgage payments, up from 24.2 percent in the previous quarter.
+According to its report, the monthly mortgage payment on a typical existing single-family home with a 20 percent down payment was $2,262, an 11.1 percent increase from $2,036 in the first quarter.
+Families on average spend 26.5 percent of their income on mortgage payments, which is up from 24.2 percent in the previous quarter.
 Limited inventory is another factor affecting home prices, as bidding wars push prices upward.

-The report’s sole silver lining is that nearly 10 percent of the metro markets—22 of them—did see a home price decline in the second quarter.
+The report’s sole silver lining for buyers is that nearly 10 percent of the metro markets—22 of them—did see a home price decline in the second quarter.

-“Previously fast-gaining markets took a breather in the past quarter, including Nashville, Durham, Austin, and several Florida metro areas,” Yun said.
+“Previously fast-gaining markets took a breather in the past quarter, including Nashville; Durham [in North Carolina]; Austin [in Texas]; and several Florida metro areas,” Yun said.

 Mary T. Prenon covers real estate and business.
 She has been a writer and reporter for over 25 years with various print and broadcast media in New York.